walkeran/nagios-check_dellwarranty/README.md

 -------
     check_dellwarranty.rb [options]
         -H, --hostname HOSTNAME          Hostname to get warranty status for.
+Uses SNMP -s, --servicetag                 ServiceTag ID to check
-Uses SNMP -w, --warning                    Warning threshold for number of days remaining on contract (Default: 90)
+        -C, --community <community>      SNMP Community to use when polling for service tag --snmpver <snmpver>          SNMP Version to use when polling for service tag -w, --warning WARNDAYS           Warning threshold for number of days remaining on contract (Default: 90)
-        -c, --critical                   Critical threshold for number of days remaining on contract (Default: 30)
+        -c, --critical CRITDAYS          Critical threshold for number of days remaining on contract (Default: 30)
-        -s, --servicetag                 ServiceTag ID to check
+        -D, --distant                    Consider only the contract expiring in the most distant future
+        -v, --verbose                    Enable verbose output
         -d, --debugging                  Enable debugging output
         -h, --help                       Display this screen